UNFORTUNATELY, THIS FREEBIE HAS ENDED. YOU CAN PURCHASE THE PRINTABLES ON MY ONLINE SHOP.

 These are only a few ideas, it’s also nice to go back to basics, a few games at home: pin the tail on the donkey, musical chairs and my all-time favourite – pass the parcel. 🙂

 Well, the 6 weeks is over.
 Personally, I’m not sure where it has gone!
-Maybe because today is a big day in our household (as in many) I didn’t feel as joyous or as ready as I thought I would.
+Maybe because today is a big day in our household, I am changing my baby travel systems because my baby is not such a baby anymore, I didn’t feel as joyous or as ready as I thought I would.
 The thing is both my girlies are now in full-time school.
 Lexi joins YR2, and little Gabriella has started ‘big school’.

 If you’d read my last blog (which was before the holidays) you’ll have realised I’d found school dinners quite unnerving.
 But now the time has come that my youngest (my baby) and her little 4 year-old friends are all taking that next step in their little lives.
 Another chapter for us all.